C-Hipple/harpoon.el/docs/usage.rst

 Basic Usage
 ----------

-harpoon.el provides a simple way to quickly switch between frequently used files.
-The package maintains a list of files in ``~/harpoon-el`` and allows you to quickly jump to any of them using numeric hotkeys.
+harpoon.el provides a simple way to quickly switch between frequently used files/buffers.
+The package maintains a list of targets and allows you to quickly jump to any of them using numeric hotkeys.

-Adding Files
+Adding Buffers or Files
 -----------

 To add the current buffer/file to your harpoon list at position 1: